nhoizey/nicolas-hoizey.com/src/notes/2022/01/20/1/index.md

 ---
 date: 2022-01-20 18:52:44 +01:00
-tags: [Cloudinary, image, preload, WebPerf]
+tags: [Cloudinary, image, preload, performance]
 ---

 It looks like when I preload an image on #Cloudinary, the automatic best format selection (`f_auto`) doesn't work! 😱